merxbj/notwa/readme.txt

    + Database                  // Installation scripts regarding the Database
      + DatabaseUpgrader        // NetBeans project for the database upgrading

- + NotOnlyTeamWorkAssitant     // The Eclipse project containg the sources
+ + NotwaApplication            // The Netbeans project containg the sources

- + NotOnlyTeamWorkAssitantNB   // NetBeans project placeholder